 It is advisable to have an agreement among the partners setting out the nature of the business, how it is to be managed and carried out, and how profits are to be shared.
 In addition to these, a partnership agreement may deal with unusual circumstances such as the admission of new partners, the raising of additional capital, and the dissolution of the partnership.

-NOTE: This information is based on Ontario law.
+This information is based on Ontario law and does not constitute legal advice.
 It is intended to inform and not to advise and does not create a solicitor/client relationship.
 The statements above are general in nature.
 The individual facts in a given case may alter their application or involve other laws not referred to here.
 Any amounts referred to are subject to change.